Kontinental '25

-Kontinental '25 is a 2025 comedy-drama film written and directed by Radu Jude.
-The title of the film is inspired by Roberto Rossellini's 1951 film Europe '51.
-It stars Eszter Tompa as Orsolya, a bailiff in Cluj, who faces a moral crisis when a homeless man she tries to evict, living in the basement of a building, commits suicide.
+Kontinental '25 is a 2025 Romanian absurdist black comedy-drama film written and directed by Radu Jude.
+It stars Eszter Tompa as a bailiff in Cluj-Napoca who faces a moral crisis when a homeless man she has evicted kills himself.
+Its title is inspired by the Roberto Rossellini film Europe '51.

-The film had its world premiere at the main competition of the 75th Berlin International Film Festival, on 19 February 2025, where it won the Silver Bear for Best Screenplay.
+An international co-production between Romania, Brazil, Switzerland, the United Kingdom, and Luxembourg, the film had its world premiere at the main competition of the 75th Berlin International Film Festival on 19 February 2025, where it won the Silver Bear for Best Screenplay.

 Synopsis

-A homeless man's eviction in Cluj leads to his tragic suicide, leaving bailiff Orsolya consumed by guilt.
-This film, blending drama and absurdist comedy, examines the housing crisis, post-socialist economics, and nationalism.
-Inspired by Europe '51, it contrasts meaningful action with Orsolya's desperate, unfulfilled search for understanding.
-Her moral ambiguity reflects contemporary societal malaise.
+In Cluj-Napoca, bailiff Orsolya evicts a homeless man living in the basement of a building, leading to his suicide.
+Consumed by guilt, Orsolya begins a desperate search for understanding.